 Whenever you're dealing with a potentially large applicant pool, relying on general job search engines or job boards alone can be time-consuming and, ultimately, not all that fruitful.
 Both sides are susceptible to "eyes glazing over" syndrome.

 Hiring managers tend to lose steam going through application after application, separating the wheat from the chaff.
 By the same token, candidates can lose interest and enthusiasm looking through pages and pages of positions.

-A specialised recruitment firm offers both sides of the hiring process for Java developer jobs a chance to cut through the noise and find each other in the fog.
+A specialised recruitment firm offers both sides of the hiring process for developer jobs a chance to cut through the noise and find each other in the fog.
 A reputable agency will have deep networks in the developer community, as well as established relationships with top talent.
 By going this route, you can work with a team of dedicated recruitment specialists to identify exactly what type of candidate you need.